Skip Navigation

 You can deploy Scala applications that use Maven as well, but they’re treated as Java applications, so Heroku Java Support applies.

-Environment
+Environment Variables

-The following environment variables are set:
+The following environment variables are set in the dyno at boot-time:

-• PORT: The web process binds to this HTTP port
+• PORT: the web process binds to this HTTP port

 Resizing dynos automatically changes Java memory settings.
 You can manually adjust the JAVA_OPTS config var to override these defaults.